 You may write on any of the above topics or matters you believe should be a technical extension of the theme.

-The paper should be written in between 6000-8000 words including footnotes.
+The paper should be written in between 5000-8000 words excluding footnotes.

 Presentation and Style Information

-It is a condition of HRSS Publications that authors grant an exclusive license to ELCOP permitting it to reproduce and/ or disseminate the author’s contribution or elements of it (e.g. abstract, metadata).
-In signing the license, the authors retain the right to use their material and ELCOP asks that HRSS Publication is acknowledged as the original place of publication.
+It is a condition of HRSS Publications that authors’ grant an exclusive license to ELCOP permitting it to reproduce and/or disseminate the author’s contribution or elements of it (e.g. abstract, meta data).
+In signing the license, the authors retain the right to use their own material and ELCOP asks that HRSS Publication is acknowledged as the original place of publication.